aceMKSim/teaching/Linear Algebra/2020F_ITM/Readme.md

     + Thanks for reporting by Chanwoo Park (22F)
 + In Final, Problem 1,
     + (b) The solution is correct. $(5/2, 6, 19/2)$ But the way to find the solution had an error.
+    + Thanks for reporting by Jeongyun Lee and Seyeon Oh (22F)

 ### Quiz 1 partial credit